angelading/CodePath/README.md

 ## Change Text Color

 ### App Description
-This is a simple one page with a button that can change the text color.
+This is a simple one page app with a button that can change the text color to orange.

 ### App Walk-though
 ![](https://i.imgur.com/VYoPJCu.gif)